aakechin/NGS-PrimerPlex/README.md

   --include-noncoding, -noncoding
-                        use this parameter, if you want to include 5'- and 3'-non-coding regions of mRNA --email EMAIL, -email EMAIL
+                        use this parameter, if you want to include 5'- and 3'-non-coding regions of mRNA
-                        e-mail for getting chromosome number from the ENTREZ database for the user-defined genes.
-Default:
-                        info@gmail.com
 ```
 Two example gene list files are included into the repository (example_gene_list_file.txt and example_gene_list_file2.txt).
 For each of them the repository also contains output files for this script: for hg19 and hg38 versions of human genome.
 Note, that for EGFR default value "NotW" is manually replaced with "W", because this is extended deletion of 15 nucleotides in the exon 19.
 User has the following opportunities to define regions to be studied:
 * Whole gene - then only gene name should be written in the first column.